isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-chromecast.md

 1. Add your [downloaded](../../sdk-implement/download-sdks.md#section_551A10AD7880426BB29AE52482BB4211) Chromecast library to your project.

-    1. The [!DNL AdobeMobileLibrary-Chromecast-2.1.0 zip] file consists of the following software components:
+    1. The `AdobeMobileLibrary-Chromecast-2.1.0 zip` file consists of the following software components:

-        * [!DNL adbmobile-chromecast.min.js]:
+        * `adbmobile-chromecast.min.js`:

           This library file will be included in your Chromecast app source folder.

-        * [!DNL ADBMobileConfig] config
+        * `ADBMobileConfig` config

           This SDK configuration file is customized for your app.
-A sample `ADBMobileConfig` implementation is provided with the SDK (under [!DNL samples/]).
+A sample `ADBMobileConfig` implementation is provided with the SDK (under `samples/`).
 Obtain the proper settings from an Adobe representative.

-    1. Add the library file to your [!DNL index.html] file, and create the `ADBMobileConfig` global variable as follows (the global variable used to configure Adobe Mobile for Heartbeats has an exclusive key named `mediaHeartbeat`):
+    1. Add the library file to your `index.html` file, and create the `ADBMobileConfig` global variable as follows (the global variable used to configure Adobe Mobile for Heartbeats has an exclusive key named `mediaHeartbeat`):

        ```js
        <script>